 Opt for Premium Tax Credit as Year-End Credit

-It may be too late for 2014, but, if you receive the Premium Tax Credit (PTC), make sure to report any change of income to the IRS during the tax year.
+If you receive the Premium Tax Credit (PTC), make sure to report any change of income to the IRS during the tax year.
 There are two ways to receive the PTC, as a credit on your return at the end of the year based on your actual taxable income or as monthly installments based on your estimated taxable income for the year.
 If you chose the latter option, you MUST notify the IRS of any change in your estimated income.
 If your income increased and you wait until the end of the year, you will owe additional taxes to “repay” the amount of the PTC you were overpaid.
 Even if you did not have a change of income during the year, you still may be required to pay back the overpayment if you understated your estimated income at the beginning of the year.
 Since this method is tricky, I suggest being cautious.
 Take the PTC as a credit at the end of the year so there are no surprises.

 Do Not Ignore the IRS

 This should be simple advice, but if you receive a letter from the IRS stating you owe money, that you haven’t filed a return or that you need to submit more information, do not disregard the letter!
 The IRS doesn’t forget and will not simply let you go if you continually choose to ignore the requests.
 If you think the letter is incorrect or do not know how to respond, call the IRS or take it to a local CPA firm to discuss any potential response.
 Most local firms offer free consultations and will help you determine the best course of action.

 It is still very early in the game, do not make these tax mistakes and do not let April 15th sneak up on you!